linkedin/transport/docs/transport-udfs-api.md

 ## `TopLevelStdUDF` Interface
 `TopLevelStdUDF` API is an interface that has only two methods:
 `getFunctionName()` and `getFunctionDescription()`.
 It is used as a means to enable UDF overloading if necessary.
-Transportable UDFs enable overloading such that UDFs with the same name can have different type input parameter type signatures.
+Transport UDFs enable overloading such that UDFs with the same name can have different type input parameter type signatures.
 If a UDF does not require overloading, it simply implements `TopLevelStdUDF` in addition to